 Hi, I am with Smith Industries.
 We provide business intelligence software.

-The problem with some variation of this is that it does not grab the prospects attention, especially if the prospect is not shopping for (or aware that they need) what you are selling.
+The problem with some variations of this is that it does not grab the prospect’s attention, especially if the prospect is not shopping for (or aware that they need) what you are selling.
 They might not even know what you are talking about and the time you have on a cold call is typically not enough to explain it.

 Hi, I am with Smith Industries.
 We help businesses to make better decisions by have better visibility into their operation.